In this guide:

 There are several different ways to heat water in the home.
 Your main water supply will usually be heated by a central heating system, either provided on demand by a combi boiler or stored inside a cistern tank.

-Combi boilers are usually the cheapest way to heat water for your home, particularly newer models designed to be more energy-efficient than tanks or cisterns.
+Combi boilers are usually the cheapest way to heat water for your home, particularly newer models that have been designed to be more energy-efficient than tanks or cisterns.

 Additional options include electric showers and solar hot water systems.
-These vary widely in price, with electric showers on the lower end at £500, and solar hot water systems costing closer to £5000.
+These vary widely in price, with electric showers at the lower end costing around £500, and solar hot water systems at the other, costing closer to £5,000.

-Efficiency is more important to consider than this upfront cost, because hot water takes up such a high percentage of your energy bill.
-In the typical UK home, heating water usually takes up over 10% of the overall energy costs.
+Efficiency is more important to consider than this upfront cost, because hot water makes up such a high percentage of your energy bill.
+In the typical UK home, heating water usually comprises over 10% of the overall energy costs.
 While heating is seasonal, you need hot water throughout the year.

-When calculating the cost of hot water, you’ll also need to think about the price of your local water supply.
-The supply can cost as much as heating the water in some cases.
-Switching to a water meter might save you money if you have a larger household, so that you can track this consumption.
+When calculating the cost of hot water, you’ll also need to think about your water consumption.
+The supply of water can cost as much as heating the water in some cases.
+Switching to a water meter might save you money if you have a larger household, so that you can track your usage and identify potential savings.

 Most of us take showers more frequently than baths.
 But how do they measure up to baths in terms of hot water use?
 This will depend on the type of shower.
-While an eight-minute shower uses 62 litres of hot water on average, putting it below the 80 litres needed for an average bath, some types of power showers use up to 136 litres.
+While an eight-minute shower uses 62 litres of hot water on average, less than the 80 litres needed for an average bath, some types of power showers use up to 136 litres.

-Although the cost of gas is lower than that of electricity, electric showers are actually the most efficient out of the three.
-They use less water overall, requiring less energy to heat.
+Although gas costs less than electricity, electric showers are the most efficient out of the three options above.
+They use less water overall, and so require less energy to heat.
 Electric showers are also heated at the point of use for an instant flow of consistently hot water.
-By contrast, power and mixer showers have to be piped in from a cistern which takes more energy overall.
+In contrast, power and mixer showers have to be piped in from a cistern which takes more energy overall.